MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 With the Azure portal, you can use the `Run command` feature to run commands on your private cluster.
 The `Run command` feature uses the same `command invoke` functionality to run commands on your cluster.

-This feature is designed for human to easy access a cluster, it's not designed for programmatic access, if you have a program invoke kubernetes through AKS runCommand, there would be some disadvantage:
+This feature is designed to simplify cluster access and is ***not designed for programmatic access***.
+If you have a program invoke Kubernetes using `Run command`, the following disadvantages apply:

-- all you get is exitCode and text output, you loose API level details.
+* You only get *exitCode* and *text output*, and you lose API level details.
-- one extra hop means extra failure points.
+* One extra hop introduces extra failure points.

 ## Before you begin